Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Key things to consider when choosing a light.

-Take a closer look at my recommendations by viewing the lights below.
+Take a closer look at my recommendation by viewing the light below.

 Ultra Bright Headlight